Skip to main content

 • Quest users are granted exclusive access to storage space in the home directory and should not grant access to any other user.
 Files shared with other users on Quest should be stored in project or scratch directories.

-• Users who are not associated with an active allocation are considered inactive users.
+• Home folders will be deleted if a user’s NetID expires or a user has been inactive on Quest for six months.
+Users are considered inactive when a user is no longer associated with any active Quest resources.
 An inactive user will have access to Quest for three months if their Northwestern NetID remains active.
-After six months without being associated with an active allocation, the home folder of the inactive user will be deleted.
+After six months without being associated with an active resource, the home folder of the inactive user will be deleted.

 Project Directories